Mathnerd314/stroscot/docs/Commentary/LogicProgramming.rst

 * unfair search so that ``ancestor_of(A, P) :- ancestor_of(A, Parent), parent_of(Parent, P). :- ancestor_of(x,y)`` diverges e switching the order of the goals does not
 * Meta-programming which allows querying or modifying clauses at run time, such as nth_clause, assert, retract

 These features expose the search strategy's order of trying clauses and mean the denotational semantics of programs must include the search strategy's implementation and any goal side effects.
-Programs that heavily use non-relational features are best understood as an imperative execution model with embedded backtracking.Backtracking can re-execute side-effectful operations, so Prolog uses a simple depth-first search strategy to explore proofs in an effort to make the imperative semantics comprehensible.
+Programs that heavily use non-relational features are best understood as an imperative execution model with embedded backtracking.Backtracking can re-execute side-effectful operations, so Prolog uses a simple depth-first search strategy in an effort to make the imperative semantics comprehensible.

 `Merritt <https://www.amzi.com/articles/prolog_under_the_hood.htm>`__ presents an execution model as follows.
 A goal is of type ``Goal = {call : Entry, redo : Entry }; Entry = {exit: Entry, fail : Entry} -> Exit; Exit = IO ()``.
 The composition ``A ; B`` of two goals is::